jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) is not receiving a main benefit; and
   (b) is not receiving a veteran's pension; and
-  (c) is not receiving New Zealand superannuation; and (d) is not entitled to a WFF tax credit; and
+  (c) is not receiving New Zealand superannuation; and (d) is not entitled to or is not receiving a WFF tax credit; and (e) is not the spouse, civil union partner, or de facto partner of a person who is entitled to and is receiving a WFF tax credit; and
-  (e) is not the spouse, civil union partner, or de facto partner of a person who is entitled to a WFF tax credit; and (f) is not receiving an amount that is—
+  (f) is not receiving an amount that is—
     (i) granted outside New Zealand; and
     (ii) in the nature of, and paid for similar purposes as, a benefit, pension, superannuation payment, or tax credit described in paragraphs (a) to (d); and